JeffGoodrich9791/Popular-Movies-Stage-1/README.md

 ## Utilizing the Source API

 This app uses [The Movie Database](https://www.themoviedb.org/documentation/api) API to retrieve movies.
 You must provide your own API key in order to build the app.
-When you get it, just paste it to:
+Upon fetching an API Key, all you have to do is insert your API Key into this section of code in the MovieUrlUitls.java file.

     public class MovieUrlUtils {